-It never takes scammers long to show up, and they certainly have not disappointed us when it comes to the Paycheck Protection Program (PPP) loans offered by the U.S. Small Business Administration (SBA).
+It never takes scammers long to show up with loan scams, and they certainly have not disappointed us when it comes to the Paycheck Protection Program (PPP) loans offered by the U.S. Small Business Administration (SBA).
 The Federal Trade Commission is warning business owners of scammers attempting to trick you into applying for the wrong program.

 The loans are designed to help businesses weather the financial hit caused by closures due to the coronavirus pandemic.
 While the program is currently out of money, the government is expected to approve an additional $500 billion this week.